Kathi writes about fossils and other earthly subjects, plus the natural history of Michigan, poetry, and more.

 Cephalopod Nautiloids "Orthoceras"

 The little millipede was beside himself and searched deep inside his soul for a solution to his species' problem.
 He consulted with his millimates one by one.
 He arranged for a millisummit meeting of the milliminds.
-They brainstormed and discussed and debated for hours on end until finally they all agreed on a split decision.
+They brainstormed and discussed and debated for hours until finally they all agreed on a split decision.
 The majority of the million millipedes would remain in the ocean trenches and protect one another by using the millibuddy system.
 That was the beginning of millimarriages.
 The bravest little millipede was to lead a group out from the ocean waters and become the first creatures to ever explore land.
 Such a prospect was unheard of, but the bravest little millipede was no ordinary creature.
 Instinctively, his followers believed in his bravery and intelligence.

 The day finally arrived for them to venture out from their beloved water world.
 The wise little millipede chose a location offshore which curved inland into a cool calm lagoon.
 It passed beyond the foamy breakwaters of the Rheic Ocean bordering the great continent of Gondwana.
-The bravest little millipede was the first one to pop out from the water surface and gaze his eyes upon the Devonian landscape.
+The bravest little millipede was the first one to pop his head out from the water surface and gaze his eyes upon the Devonian landscape.
 He took in his first breath of air, adapting the use of his special tube openings.
 The air was untarnished and crisp, with an aroma of prolific leaves mixed with a marvelous scent of decaying organic material.
 It wet his appetite briefly until his eyes were steered higher and higher along the trunk of an Archeopteris tree.
 Through the treetop canopy, he witnessed a light more powerful and brighter than he ever knew possible.
 He was captured momentarily by the shimmering streaks of light filtering through the branches and it gave him a comforting feeling he had chosen the right place to start a new life for him and his millimates.

 Lycopod Scale Trees